ronniegeraghty/zOS-Connect-and-Git/README.md

-# Using Git with you z/OS Connect Projects
+# Using Git with you z/OS Connect Projects <!-- omit in toc -->

 ### Introduction